mxd1365/flatbox_rgb/hardware-rev4_rgb/README.md

 # Flatbox rev4

-This is rev4 of the Flatbox.
+This is rev4 of the Flatbox with RBG added for each button.
 In this version the PCB includes a microcontroller and USB port.
 Everything is built in, you only have to add the switches (and flash the firmware).

 To make one you will need: